To Be Unpleasant About the Influence of Others

 11/14/20223 min read

-There is a phrase I heard two years ago I can’t seem to shake.
-Every single issue, situation, crisis, a phenomenon I read about, that phrase explains it.
-It seems to be the universal explanation for why almost everything unpleasant occurs in public discourse.
+There’s a phrase I heard two years ago that I can’t seem to shake.
+Every issue, situation, crisis, or phenomenon I read about seems to be explained by it.
+It feels like the universal explanation for why so many unpleasant things occur in public discourse:

 To be unpleasant about the influence of others.